I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueueretrieverequestbyfileobject.md

 After calling <b>WdfIoQueueRetrieveRequestByFileObject</b> to obtain an I/O request, the driver <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/request-ownership">owns</a> the request and must <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">process the I/O request</a> in some manner.

-For more information about the <b>WdfIoQueueRetrieveRequestByFileObject</b> method, see <a href="https://msdn.microsoft.com/83cc87c8-7e2d-4f79-a580-0519d327e7ba">Managing I/O Queues</a>.
+For more information about the <b>WdfIoQueueRetrieveRequestByFileObject</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/managing-i-o-queues">Managing I/O Queues</a>.

-The following code example obtains, from a specified I/O queue, a handle to the next framework request object that is associated with a specified framework file object.

 ## Requirements
 | &nbsp; | &nbsp; |